 • An undergraduate grade-point average of 3.25 in English course work and 3.0 overall (or 3.15 in the second half of all undergraduate work) on a 4.0 scale.

-To apply to the MA in English program, an applicant must submit the following documents:
+To apply to the MA in English program, please send:

-• A letter of intent in which the student explains his or her academic and career goals and expectations.
+• a letter of intent that explains your academic and career goals and expectations, and

-• A writing sample, such as an undergraduate research paper, which represents the applicant’s best work.
+• a writing sample, such as an undergraduate research paper (Literature and Textual Interpretation emphasis) or a fiction or poetry (Writing emphasis), that represents your best work.